 I used to do spiritual mentoring and spiritual counseling for a lot of Koreans in Koreatown.
 I could comfort a lot of youth and adults in a spiritual way, but they weren’t really getting out of their vicious cycles of abuse and addiction.
 Churches can do a lot of things spiritually, especially since it focuses on inner peace and also eternal life.

 I helped most of these people through church.
-Word got around about my reputation and how I helped my youth ministry kids spiritually and mentally and encouraged them to come to church and believe Christ.
+Word got around about my reputation and how I helped my youth ministry kids spiritually and mentally and encouraged them to come to church and believe in Christ.

 Their parents and their friends began to talk about me as the pastor who really cares and the people who heard the rumors came to me.
 I couldn’t help them all, but I did my best to help everyone.
 I was also sending lots of kids to good colleges and Korean parents were extremely interested in that.

-What experience in your life — as a pastor, a spiritual mentor, a teacher, etc — stood out to you the most?
+What experience in your life—as a pastor, a spiritual mentor, a teacher, etc.—stood out to you the most?

-This story is very interesting.
 There was a school principal that was physically abusing one of her students, who was an eighth grader at the time.
 The child’s mother could not report the woman to the authorities because they were illegal immigrants.
 They were threatened, but they couldn’t receive justice.
 The boy’s friend’s mother heard about me from another person and set an appointment to meet with me through church.

 So I helped them.
 I listened to their problems and also gave them psychological and spiritual comfort.
 I was there for them in times of anxiety and panic.

 But the work that I was doing was not fundamentally treating the issues of illegal immigrants involved in abuse.
-I truly believe in justice and I wanted to bring this after school principal to court.
+I truly believe in justice and I wanted to bring this afterschool principal to court.

 The mother and the son were able to receive a green card because they were involved with these kinds of issues.
 I didn’t know about those things because I’m not a legal expert and I’m not well-read with immigration laws.
 Because I was affiliated with a lot of different institutions, including KYCC, I was able to tackle the fundamental issue.